-Identified infrastructure upgrades to support the intended outcomes proposed by this Structure Plan are outlined in Section 10 and in the Utilities and Infrastructure Report (GHD 2023).
+Identified infrastructure upgrades to support the intended outcomes proposed by this Structure Plan are outlined in Section 10 and in the Utilities and Infrastructure Report (GHD 2024).

 7.2.15.
-Alternate Waste Treatment Solutions
+Energy from waste/alternate waste treatment solutions

 The aim in RJP is to provide strategic planning for future industry, including renewable energy.
-This may include alternate waste treatment options, as proposed in the Protection of the Environment Operations (General) Regulation 2022.
-The Regulation identifies four nominated precincts in NSW for investigation of alternative waste treatment initiatives, including the Richmond Valley RJP.
+This may include energy from waste operations, as proposed in the Protection of the Environment Operations (General) Regulation 2022.
+The Regulation identifies four nominated precincts in NSW for investigation of alternative waste treatment initiatives, including the Nammoona part of the Richmond Valley RJP.